EPPlusSoftware/EPPlus/CONTRIBUTING.md

 Our unit tests are still LGPL (as stated in the header of those code files).
 So the 20 lines are excluding unit tests.

+### Larger pull requests
+Larger pull requests are in general not likely to be accepted.

+If you are considering to submit code that has significant impact on the EPPlus code base, please reach out to us first.
+You can do this by creating an issue in our issue tracker.
+"Significant impact" would include one of the following definitions:
+- The pull request implements completely new features of EPPlus.
+- The pull request contains changes in central parts of the software.
+- The pull request would change the current behaviour of EPPlus.

+If you have identified such a requirement we need to have a solid understanding of the issue before being able to advice the best way forward.

 Please see our [CAA](https://epplussoftware.com/legal/caa) for more information.
 For branch naming see [Branching-strategy-and-CI](https://github.com/EPPlusSoftware/EPPlus/wiki/Branching-strategy-and-CI)